ergoithz/stpl2/README.md

-stpl2
+Stpl2
 =====

-Stpl2 (formerly SimpleTemplateLanguage2) is a compatible reimplementation of bottle-py's SimpleTemplateLanguage.
+Stpl2 (formerly SimpleTemplate Engine 2) is a compatible reimplementation of bottle-py's SimpleTemplate Engine.